QAVAlex/Laravel_Docker_basic/README.md

 laravel new
 ```

-move content out of nested folder and into root otehrwise amend docker-configs/nginx/default.conf and docker-compose nginx service
+move content out of nested folder and into root otherwise amend docker-configs/nginx/default.conf and docker-compose nginx service